zendad/terraform-azure-aks-karpenter/README.md

 # terraform-azure-aks-karpenter
+Deploy AKS cluster using terraform with karpenter for nodepools.

 # AKS Cluster Creation
 This repository contains the implementation of the (Azure/aks/azurerm)[Azure/aks/azurerm] Terraform module to provision an Azure Kubernetes Service (AKS) cluster with karpenter for node pools and optional features like OIDC and KMS encryption.
 This also implemements the necessary resource groups,virtual network (VNet) and subnets for the AKS cluster.